Personal Finance Statistics

 36% of adults say they’re on track for retirement.

-The Financial Wellbeing Survey also polled working adults about retirement, finding that just over one-third of adults feel confident that their retirement goals are on track.
-What’s worse, 26% of adults who aren’t retired yet said they had zero retirement savings.
+The Financial Wellbeing Survey also polled working adults about retirement, finding that just under one-third of adults feel confident that their retirement goals are on track.
+What’s worse, 28% of adults who aren’t retired yet said they had zero retirement savings.

 Most people start saving for retirement because they reach a certain age or they’re offered an employer match.